camahoe/WimWitchFK-24H2/README.md

 - Download and apply 24H2 updates via OSDSUS/OSDUpdate
 - 24H2-specific app removal

+Note: New Outlook and Dev Home are not removable via this method, add the Remove_Outlook_Devhome.reg file into WIMWitch to stop Windows from downloading and installing these.

 Instructions:
 1. Install the WimWitchFK module via PowerShell
 2. Copy the WIMWitchFK.ps1 script to C:\Program Files\WindowsPowerShell\Modules\WIMWitchFK\4.0.1\Public